 The company’s last bivouac area was about twelve kilometers north of Marivales and looking out on the China Sea.
 By this point, the tankers knew that there was no help on the way.
 Many had listened to Secretary of War Harry L. Stimson on short wave.
 When asked about the Philippines, he said, “There are times when men must die.”
 The soldiers cursed in response because they knew that the Philippines had already been lost.

-On April 9, 1942, John became a Prisoner Of War when the Filipino and American forces on Bataan were surrendered.
-He took part in the death march and was held as a POW at Camp O’Donnell.
-The camp was an unfinished Filipino training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.
+The POWs were ordered to form detachments of 100 men and marched to the train station.
+There, they were packed into small wooden boxcars that were used to haul sugarcane.
+The cars were about thirteen feet long and ten feet wide and known as “forty or eights” since each car could hold forty men or eight horses.
+The Japanese put 100 men in each car and closed the doors.
+Since the POWs were packed in so tightly, men suffocated from the lack of air but could not fall to the floor since there was no room to fall.
+At Capas, the living left the boxcars and the dead fell to the floors as they left the boxcars and walked the eight kilometers to Camp O’Donnell which was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

-In late May or early June 1942, his parents received a letter from the War Department.
+In late May, his parents received a letter from the War Department.

 Dear Mrs. S. Luther: